 For this program, the City has partnered with Harris County Flood Control District (HCFCD).
 HCFCD identified 24 areas where buyouts are feasible within city limits.
-Based on funding availability, the City of Houston has focused its resources in three target areas impacted by 2015 floods.
-Through va methods, HCFCD initially identified 57 specific properties for buyout, however, funding availability only allowed for 47 properties.
-As of Q3-2019, a total of 20 offers have been accepted totaling \$3,617,035 with \$7,500 drawn in Q3-2019 and \$2,243,737 drawn to date.
+Based on funding availability, the City of Houston has focused its resources in three target areas impacted by 2015 flhrough various outh methods, HCFCD initially identified 57 specific properties for buyout, however, funding availability only allowed for 47 properties.
+As of Q1-2020, a total of 22 offers have been accepted totaling \$4,307,329 with \$3,005,168.18 drawn to date.
+HCDD and HCFCD are considering additional target areas for buyout eligibility and funding.
+Updates will be provided in the Q2-2020 QPR.